-The West Virginia Public Defender Services, the Corporation's oversight agency, looked at various factors when approving the budget for the year ending June 30, 2021.
+The West Virginia Public Defender Services, the Corporation's oversight agency, looked at various factors when approving the budget for the year ending June 30, 2020.
 Such factors considered include: the Corporation's case load in comparison to the number of professional and nonprofessional staff, the type, amount and rate of employee benefits, the anticipation of large or unusual cases which require additional resources, capital needs, as well as the operating environment and its operation needs.

-For the year ending June 30, 2021, the Corporation has an approved budget of \$942,413.
-This represents a budget increase of approximately 0 percent or \$0 from the prior year.
-Individual budget categories have comparable increases to budgeted categories of the prior budget year.
+For the year ending June 30, 2021, the Corporation has an approved budget of \$636,857.
+This represents no change to the budget amount from the prior year.
+Individual budget categories have comparable decreases to budgeted categories of the prior budget year.